 Changing culture requires buy-in from everyone within the workplace – otherwise, it risks not being adopted.
 Your business leaders should be the face of any culture change.
 However, employees must also be enthusiastic about the new culture as they experience it day-to-day.

 The trick in selling your culture transformation is to articulate changes to your audience in a way they can relate to.
-For example, if presenting to managers or CFO’s show the financial impact of a negative workplace culture v’s transformed workplace culture.
-If presenting to employees, show them how the new culture will change their work-life balance.
+If presenting to managers or CFO’s show, the financial impact of a negative workplace culture v’s transformed workplace culture.
+If you are presenting to employees, show them how the new culture will change their work-life-balance.